aave/aip/content/aips/LDO-EMISSION-ADMINS.md

 # Specification

-The `EmissionManager`, a governance controlled function, assigns the `Emission_Admin` role for a specified token, LDO on each respective network.
+The `EmissionManager`, a governance controlled contract, assigns the `Emission_Admin` role for a specified token, LDO on each respective network.

 The `Emission_Admin` role controls the distribution of the specified token, LDO, across the specified Aave deployment.